shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 1. A working Gluu Server installation (version 3.1.4), with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
 [Install Gluu](https://gluu.org/docs/ce/installation-guide/).

-1. An active [oxd](https://gluu.org/docs/oxd) installation, version 3.1.2 or higher.
+1. An active [oxd](https://gluu.org/docs/oxd) installation (version 3.1.4).
 If you don't already have an oxd server available, the interactive setup script will prompt you to install oxd inside your Gluu Server container.

-1. Credential Manager must be installed in the same host as your Gluu Server
+1. Casa must be installed in the same host as your Gluu Server

 !!!
 Note
     If your Gluu Server 3.1.4 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.

 ## Installation via Linux Packages

-Credential Manager is distributed as part of the Gluu Server extensions bundle.
+Casa is distributed as part of the Gluu Server extensions bundle.
 Follow the instructions according to your underlying OS.

 !!!
 Warning
     If you have logged into the Gluu chroot in any console terminal, log out before proceeding.